migueltorrescosta/obsidian-notes-old/_notes/Public/Efficient Software Development Teams.md

 ---
 tags: coding
+feed: show
 ---

-## Goal
-Optimize the business value add of a Software Team.
-This is not aimed at maximizing individual productivity.
+The goal is to optimise the business value add of a Software Team.
+This is distinct from maximising the productivity of individuals

-## Links
+# Links
 - [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions)

 # Requirements